avo-hq/docs.avohq.io/docs/2.0/resources.md

 ![](/assets/img/resources/model-resource-mapping-1.jpg)

-So when you click to the Users sidebar menu item you get to the `Index` page where all the users will be displayed.
-The information that's going to be displayed will be the gravatar image, the first and the last name.
+So when you click on the Users sidebar menu item, you get to the `Index` page where all the users will be displayed.
+The information displayed will be the gravatar image, the first and the last name.

-Now, let's say we have a `Team` model that has many `User`s.
+Let's say we have a `Team` model with many `User`s.
 You'll have a `TeamResource` like so:

 ```ruby{11}
 # app/models/team.rb